10 Books to Read After Binge-Watching “Friends”

 What if Friends begat a new group of friends?
 When a tight-knit clan of once-edgy rockers reached a certain age, they married, had kids, and moved to the same neighborhood in Brooklyn.
 Now that their kids have reached the same age, how will they rebel?
 Twists and revelations turn relationships upside down in unexpected and delightful ways.
-These are the books that could completely change your life.

 Nick and Norah’s Infinite Playlist by Rachel Cohn

 The one where Nick asks Norah to be his girlfriend for five minutes.
 At first Nick is just hoping for revenge on his ex and her new squeeze, who have crashed his band’s gig at a New York City club.
 But over the course of one memorable night and with the help of a few friends, the idea takes on a life of its own.
 Also a great movie.
-Here are more great young adult novels that grownups secretly love.

 Landline by Rainbow Rowell